Human is an exceptional mammal in consuming Milk

 Milk and its different forms which human beings consume after the lactating period are known as dairy products, milk is manipulated and transformed into varieties of taste, texture, flavor, and color.

 Types Of Milk

 Raw Milk is a colloid; many different procedures are performed on milk to handle different constituents of the liquid.
-Milk itself has several varieties in which they are available in market.
+Milk itself has several varieties in which they are available in the market.

-Pasteurized milk: in most developed and developing countries milk is to be pasteurized before selling it in the markets.
+Pasteurized milk: in most developed and developing countries milk is to be pasteurized before selling in the markets.
 This means that milk has to be treated with heat below boiling point so that harmful bacteria are killed; normally pasteurization is heating milk 72°C (161°F) for 15 seconds or 63° C (145° F) for 30 minutes.

-Homogenized milk: When milk is allowed to stay still for some time fatty layer is formed on its top.
-Thus to prevent milk from separating into layers; milk is forcefully passed through micro holes with high pressure which breaks down fat globules and spreads them evenly in whole liquid, this process does not bring any nutritional change except it is more palatable and cream does not form on the surface.
+Homogenized milk: When milk is allowed to stay still for some time a fatty layer is formed on its top.
+Thus to prevent milk from separating into layers; milk is forcefully passed through micro holes with high pressure which breaks down fat globules and spreads them evenly in whole liquid, this process does not bring any nutritional change except it is more palatable and the cream does not form on the surface.

-Evaporated milk: As the name suggests most of the water from the milk is evaporated by heating and then viscous liquid is filled in cans for longer shelf life.
+Evaporated milk: As the name suggests most of the water from the milk is evaporated by heating and then the viscous liquid is filled in cans for longer shelf life.

-Condensed milk: condensed milk is similar to evaporated milk except it has high amount of sugar which acts as a preservative.
+Condensed milk: condensed milk is similar to evaporated milk except it has a high amount of sugar which acts as a preservative.

 Full Cream Milk Nutrition